matheus-pereira/elric/website/versioned_docs/version-27.0/TestingAsyncCode.md

 title: Testing Asynchronous Code
 ---

 It's common in JavaScript for code to run asynchronously.
-When you have code that runs asynchronously, Jest needs to know when the code it is testing has completed, before it can move on to another test.
-Jest has several ways to handle this.
+When you have code that runs asynchronously, elric needs to know when the code it is testing has completed, before it can move on to another test. elric has several ways to handle this.

 ## Callbacks